 In this course, students are taught food preparation techniques and independence in the kitchen.
-The guiding principle of this Course is to examine the relationship that food plays with respect to self, families and different cultures.
+The guiding principle of this course is to examine the relationship that food plays with respect to self, families and different cultures.
 We start the year off learning food preparation techniques as students begin to prepare simple, nutritious meals that are appealing to the teenage palate.
-The course culminates in the application of the acquired skills in a final entertainment unit that highlights savoury, sweet and baked foods from around the world.
+The course culminates in the application of the acquired skills in a final entertainment unit that showcases their learning.